 Once we have received the script user information and updated your workspace, you will be able to browse ShotGrid Playlists within SyncSketch.

-Within a project you will find the ShotGrid Playlists Dialog by clicking on the ShotGrid button in the upper right.
+Within the project, you will find the ShotGrid Sync dialog by clicking on the ShotGrid button in the upper right.

 Pushing Notes back into SG